Valentine art in NY's Times Square uses immigration theme

 The Times Square Alliance invited architecture and design firms to submit proposals for a “romantic public art installation.”

-This year’s winning work, which opened to the public on Tuesday, is titled “We Were Strangers Once Too .”
-It was designed by The Office for Creative Research .
+This year’s winning work, which opened to the public on Tuesday, is titled “We Were Strangers Once Too.”
+It was designed by The Office for Creative Research.

 The red and pink heart, which is about 10 feet high, incorporates 2015 census data.
 Thirty-three metal poles are inscribed to represent the national origins and shifting populations of foreign-born New York City residents.